EnzoSantoni/health-landing-page/README.md

-# Healthcare Landing Page
+# Health Landing Page

-Landing page responsive para un servicio de cobertura médica.

-El objetivo del proyecto fue practicar estructura semántica en HTML, diseño responsive con CSS y pequeñas interacciones con JavaScript.
-Realizado para uso demostrativo de un cliente.

-## Tecnologías

-- HTML5
-- CSS3
-- JavaScript (Vanilla)

-## Funcionalidades

-- Slider de planes de cobertura
-- Sección de preguntas frecuentes interactiva
-- Animaciones CSS para prestadores
-- Modal informativo para versión desktop
-- Botón flotante de contacto por WhatsApp

- ## Características
+## Description

-- Diseño mobile-first
-- Uso de HTML semántico
-- Organización de carpetas
-- Manipulación del DOM basico con JavaScript
+Landing page created for a social media services business.

+The goal of the project was to showcase available service plans in a simple and clear mobile-first interface.

-## Demo
+## Live Demo
-Podés ver el proyecto funcionando aquí:

 https://enzosantoni.github.io/health-landing-page/

+## Technologies
+- HTML
+- CSS
+- Bootstrap
+- JavaScript

+## What I Learned
+- Mobile-first design
+- Layout structuring with Bootstrap
+- Basic JavaScript interaction
+- Deploying a static site with GitHub Pages

+## Notes
+This project was optimized for mobile devices.

 ## Preview
 ![Preview](assets/preview/preview-1.png)